• Home

 Better: In their squad car, the cops chased the bear.

-The image shows an example of a dangling modifier that says, "Having finished my dinner, the waitress offered to bring out the dessert tray"
+funny dangling modifier example: After finishing my dinner, the waitress offered to bring the dessert tray

 What a terrible waitress!

-Dangling: Having finished my dinner, the waitress offered to bring out the dessert tray.
+Dangling: After finishing my dinner, the waitress offered to bring out the dessert tray.

 Better: When I finished my dinner, the waitress offered to bring out the dessert tray.

-The image shows an example of a dangling modifier and says "waiting for the bus, the time went by slowly"
+funny dangling modifier example: while waiting for the bus, the time went by quickly

 You never know what kind of crazy things you’ll see at the bus stop!

-Dangling: Waiting for the bus, the time went by slowly.
+Dangling: While waiting for the bus, the time went by quickly.

-Better: Waiting for the bus, I felt the time went by slowly.
+Better: While waiting for the bus, I felt the time went by quickly.

-Better: The time went by slowly while I was waiting for the bus.
+Better: The time went by quickly while I was waiting for the bus.

 This sentence really does paint an image, doesn’t it?!
 Who else is worried for Margaret’s safety?